-After the onboarding experience in which users answer some basic questions and select their preferences, they’re displayed some matches.
+After the onboarding experience in which users answer some basic questions and select their preferences, they’re displayed with some potential matches.

 If you notice in the top right of the profile pictures, you can see a “verified” sign meaning that the matches you see have either verified through their Facebook profiles or used a specific ID to verify themselves.
 Users would be able to skip this verification process but the point is to get people to verify themselves.

 The menu items include: Matches, Likes, Favorites, Chats, and Profiles.
 The Match menu item is self-explanatory.
 The Likes menu is where all the people you’ve liked and have also liked back appear.

 With the Favorites, you can actually “favorite” a match in case you want to come back and check out their profile.
 (I did get feedback that a Favorites section wouldn’t make sense.